Padre Pio: Vatican investigations and declarations

-Luigi Romanelli, medical examination from 1919
+Luigi Romanelli, medical examination (1919)

-A large number of doctors visited Pio to verify whether the stigmata were real.
-The first to study his wounds was Luigi Romanelli, chief physician of the civil hospital of Barletta, by order of the provincial father superior, on 15 and 16 May 1919.
-In his report, among other things, he wrote: "The lesions on his hands are covered with a membrane that is reddish-brown in color, without any bleeding, swelling, or inflammation of the surrounding tissue.
+A large number of doctors visited Padre Pio to verify whether the stigmata were real.
+The first to study his wounds was Luigi Romanelli, chief physician of the civil hospital of Barletta, by order of the provincial father superior on 15 and 16 May 1919.
+In his report, among other comments, Romanelli wrote:

+The lesions on his hands are covered with a membrane that is reddish-brown in colour, without any bleeding, swelling, or inflammation of the surrounding tissue.
 I am convinced without a doubt that the wounds are not just superficial.
-When I press together my thumb on the palm of his hand and my index finger on the back of his hand, I clearly perceive that a vacuum exists between them."
+When I press together my thumb on the palm of his hand and my index finger on the back of his hand, I clearly perceive that a vacuum exists between them.

-Amico Bignami, medical examination from 1919
+Amico Bignami, medical examination (1919)

 Two months later, on 26 July, pathologist Amico Bignami arrived in San Giovanni Rotondo.
-Bignami conducted a medical examination of Pio's wounds in 1919 and launched several hypotheses, among which was that the wounds were a skin necrosis that was hindered from healing by chemicals such as iodine tincture.
+He conducted a medical examination of Padre Pio's wounds and proposed several hypotheses, among which was that they were a skin necrosis hindered from healing by chemicals such as iodine tincture.

-Giorgio Festa, medical examinations 1919 and 1920
+Giorgio Festa, medical examinations (1919 and 1920)

-Festa was a physician who examined Pio in 1919 and 1920.
-He was obviously impressed by the fragrance of the stigmata.
-Festa, as Bignami before, had described the side wound as cruciform.
-In his report to the Holy Office of 1925, Festa arrived at a benevolent verdict and attacked Gemelli's critical view of Pio's stigmata, with theological arguments playing the lead role.
-He wrote the stigmata "are not the product of a trauma of external origin, nor are they due to the application of potently irritating chemicals".
+Giorgio Festa, a physician, examined Padre Pio twice, in 1919 and 1920, and was quite impressed by the fragrance of the stigmata.
+Festa, as Bignami before, described the side wound as cruciform.
+In his 1925 report to the Holy Office, Festa arrived at a positive verdict, with theological arguments playing the lead role, writing that the stigmata were "not the product of a trauma of external origin, nor ... due to the application of potently irritating chemicals".